goto-vulture/Bioinformatics_Textmining/README.md

 To make the implementation simple, the in and output will be created in a simple way.
 The name of the input files will be passed trough CLI parameter and the results will be represented as JSON file.

 If available the program uses SSE and AVX2 extensions, if the host support these extensions.
 As fallback, whether a support is not available or not detectable, portable C code is used.
+(With the option `-n` or `--no_cpu_extensions` the usage of CPU extensions can be disabled.)

 ### Used libraries